amfred/resty-mcp-example/README.md

 ## Development

-This is a simple Flask application perfect for:
+This is a simple FastAPI application perfect for:
 - Learning REST API concepts
 - Understanding database integration
 - Practicing CRUD operations